 Hey, guys!
 I know I promised this to be posted in the morning, but I wasn’t able to and I’m sorry about that.
-Anyway, I’m here to discuss what is SegWit (which means Segregated Witness) and Bitcoin Unlimited in layman’s term.
+Anyway, I’m here to discuss what is SegWit (which means Segregated Witness) and Bitcoin Unlimited in layman’s terms.

-I know you’ve been reading a lot about it recently since they said the deadline for the implementation of either this two would be on August 1st.
+I know you’ve been reading a lot about it recently since they said the deadline for the implementation of either of these two would be on August 1st.
 This has been a topic for years now, so I’m sure that this has been studied well by the people and community who are trying to implement this solution.

-Just to inform you guys, what I’m about to share is my own understanding about the things I have read about, so if you could share some deeper thought about it feel free to do so by dropping a comment below.
+Just to inform you guys, what I’m about to share is my own understanding of the things I have read about, so if you could share some deeper thought about it feel free to do so by dropping a comment below.

-If you noticed, transacting with Bitcoins are kinda slow at the moment and at the same time, it now involves some higher transaction fees than before.
+If you noticed, transacting with Bitcoins is kinda slow at the moment, and at the same time, it now involves some higher transaction fees than before.
 Years ago, I’ve been using Bitcoin Wallets that doesn’t require transaction fees, but today they have transaction fees to expedite my transactions.
 Usually, I tend not to use Bitcoin for daily use because it takes some time to transact and it has fees involved.

 My basic understanding about that is because there are a lot of transactions happening while there are limited miners to process them that cause some delays in completing transactions.
 We know that mining is not an easy job, it requires technical knowledge and budget to run high powered computers that are really costly.
-Not only that, mining gives lower revenue that trading (I believe), so not all people would really opt into mining.
+Not only that, mining gives lower revenue than trading (I believe), so not all people would really opt into mining.

 Now, having that said, two camps are currently debating about how to resolve this issue.